Reproduced from UNMAS Technical Note 10.10 / 02, Issue 1.0 (which I helped to draft)

 is potentially very dangerous because, under the pressures associated

-with an AP blast mine detonation, cracks are likely to propagate
+with an anti-personnel blast mine detonation, cracks are likely to propagate

 from the hardened areas and the entire visor may shatter.